Inside the Open Lab

 “We introduced a different kind of test to the Open Lab that mimicked the bacterial conditions inside a cell so that we could work on the non-replicating, or dormant, part of the TB life cycle,” explains Thulasi.
 “Targeting dormancy is the key to shortening treatment time because most of the existing therapies target actively replicating bacteria.”

 Thulasi’s work was funded by the Bill & Melinda Gates Foundation.
-The majority of the first batch of projects have been supported by the Tres Cantos Open Lab Foundation, a charity established with an initial £5 million in seed funding from GSK to support suitable research.
-In October, GSK announced a further £5 million of funding for the Foundation.
+The majority of the projects are supported by the Tres Cantos Open Lab Foundation, a charity established with £5 million in seed funding from GSK to support suitable research.
+In October 2012, GSK announced a further £5 million of funding for the Foundation.